pilgrimbeart/custopolis/README.md

 Welcome screen
 ---
-Players arrive in a room where a QR code is displayed on the projector (this is being driven by a laptop running one of the clients - see "Game Logic" below).
+Players arrive in a room where a QR code is displayed on the projector (driven by the projector client - see "Game Logic" below).
-As each player scans the QR code they are taken to a screen which shows their Team affiliation and colour, and the word "READY" (i.e. they are running the second of the two clients).
+As each player scans the QR code they are taken to a screen which shows their Team affiliation and colour, and the word "READY" (i.e. they are running the mobile client).
 There are 5 teams, and each team has a colour and an animated mascot.
 The 5 colours (to be colourblind-friendly) are: dark red, mid-green, blue, bright orange, pink.
 Each player is (persistently) allocated to one team, apparently at random.
 The count of players ready in each team is shown next to the animated mascot, The screen has a backdrop saying "Welcome to Custopolis" with a backdrop showing a village name in front of a winding road down to a hamlet.
-The controller presses a button on the laptop and the screen changes to...
+The controller presses a button on the control console and the screen changes to...

 Introduction screen
 ---